KevinKTK/med-ip-forge/README.md

     ```

 3.  **Configure Environment Variables:**
     Create a `.env` file in the root of your project and add your Supabase and other necessary environment variables.
-Refer to `.env.example` if available.

     ```
     VITE_SUPABASE_URL=your_supabase_url